psmiraglia/docker-elk/README.md

 # ELK stack with Docker

-The repository contains a set of ELK deployemnt scenarios implemented with Docker.
+The repository contains a set of ELK deployment scenarios implemented with Docker.

 ## Requirements